-Eight S.A.F.E.
-(Student Achievement through Family Engagement) Liaisons are funded through Title I, Part A and serve 18 Title I schools and the First Step program.
+Six Family Engagement Specialists are funded through Title I, Part A and support 15 Title I schools and the First Step program.
 The program supports parents in building and developing partnerships with schools to help children achieve the state's high academic standards.

 Title I, Part A funds are used to provide teachers to support students in reading and/or math.
 (Download list of Title I schools in Newport News.)

 Title II, Part A: Preparing, Training, Recruiting High Quality Teachers and Principals

 Funds from this grant are used to increase student achievement by increasing the number of highly qualified teachers, paraprofessionals, principals and other staff members.
 Funding includes reimbursement for teachers and paraprofessionals for courses.
 Funds also provide professional development for school, staff and central office administrators in leadership and school improvement.
 The Positive Behavior Intervention System (PBIS) program is also given a small portion of funds to support self-regulating behaviors.